-1. Receive the information.
+1. Receive the Action Items Report.

 Action items from recent meetings are presented to the Community Board for information.
 The Chair may ask the Chief Executive for comment and all members may ask the Chief Executive for clarification and information through the Chair.